sketchbuch/gnome-mousecast/README.md

 ### Start a nested GNOME Shell session

-`pnpm dev` should run `pnpm nested:shell` as the last command but it fails in vscode (still looking into why).
+`pnpm dev` should run a command to launch the shell but in vscode it errors (still looking into why) - it is removed for now.
 Run the following in a external terminal instead:

 ```bash
 env MUTTER_DEBUG_DUMMY_MODE_SPECS=1024x768 \